2nd Place, Round One, NYCMIDNIGHT Short Story Contest

 A freaking Chippendale.
 My sister Becca hired one, and he’s shaking his baby-oiled buns of steel in my face.
-I put up a palm and close my eyes.
+I put up a palm.
 “No thank you.”

 Laughing, he says, “They don’t call me The Hurricane for nothing.”
-He flips around and rips off his banana hammock.
+He flips around and puts his sparkly fuchsia thong in my face.

 I gasp and go bug-eyed.
-All my girlfriends are squealing like Beatles’ fans as the scene around me blurs.
-There’s a gigantic pink banana two inches from my face, and this is how I’m supposed to celebrate my upcoming marriage?
+All my girlfriends are squealing as the scene around me blurs.
+There’s a gigantic banana two inches from my face, veiled by a sparse piece of material.
+And this is how I’m supposed to celebrate my upcoming marriage?

-Well, I think he’s hot.
-It’s hard to tell for sure with the mask and all, but yeah, he has to be.
-With a perfect square jaw and silky black hair, he’s got too much going on for him to ugly sans mask.
-Plus, it’s hard to explain, but he drips sexy.
+I didn’t just think that!
+Apparently, The Hurricane has my brain in a whirlwind.
+Speaking of, through his Lone Ranger-style mask, he’s staring me down with emerald green eyes.
+I can’t see his face, but he has to hot.
+With a perfect square jaw and silky black hair, he’s just got too much going on for him to be ugly without the mask.
+He drips sexy.

 Jeez, I must be blitzed.
 I’m totally crushing on the hired stripper.